 Haynes has defended his decision by saying that Dylan is such an iconic figure that no one performer could successfully embody everything the man was about.
 Fair enough.
 But now that I've seen the film, I think that Haynes could have done just fine – and maybe even created a masterpiece – if he pared down the entire movie to the "Electric" Dylan of the mid-'60s and cast only the gender-bending Blanchett.
 She is nothing less than phenomenal, and her segments' whimsy, note-perfect black and white cinematography, and energy stand head and shoulders above the rest of the film.
-(Christian Bale, as the early folky Dylan and later as the born-again Christian Dylan, is also quite good - a pity we don't see more of him.)
-She is Dylan – at least the Dylan who makes for truly interesting cinema.
+(Christian Bale, as the early folky Dylan and later as the born-again Christian Dylan, is also quite good; a pity we don't see more of him.)
+Blanchett is Dylan – at least the Dylan who makes for compelling cinema.

-On the flipside, all the scenes with Ledger as the private, bad-husband Dylan are terribly dull and drag down the movie repeatedly.
+On the flip side, the scenes with Ledger as private, bad-husband Dylan are terribly dull and drag down the movie repeatedly.
 It's not any fault of Ledger's, or of Charlotte Gainsbourg as his put-upon painter wife.
 But it's boring.
-Haynes clearly felt that it was important to include this facet of Dylan, as his failed marriage surely informed his later songs, but I'm Not There could have survived just fine without it, in my opinion.
+Haynes clearly felt that it was important to include this facet of Dylan, whose failed marriage surely informed his later songs, but I'm Not There could have survived just fine without it, in my opinion.

-If you saw Haynes's 1998 Velvet Goldmine, his gay fantasia about glam rock-era David Bowie, you will likely find yourself having the same reaction to this thematic follow-up.
-I'm Not There is a similar experience in its loose narrative structure, its gorgeous obsession with period detail, and mostly its fatal overlength.
+If you saw Haynes's 1998 Velvet Goldmine, his gay fantasia about glam rock-era David Bowie, you will likely find yourself having the same reaction to this thematic followup.
+I'm Not There is a similar experience in its loose narrative structure, its gorgeous obsession with period detail, and its fatal overlength.
 Clocking in at 2 hours and 15 minutes, it's too long by at least half an hour.
 (Cut out all those Heath Ledger segments and it would be fine.)